Dhammer3/You-Dont-Know-JS/types-grammar/ch4.md

 What about `&&`?

-There's another idiom that is quite a bit less commonly authored manually, but which is used by JS minifiers frequently.
-The `&&` operator "selects" the second operand if and only if the first operand tests as truthy, and this usage is sometimes called the "guard operator" (also see "Short Circuited" in Chapter 5) -- the first expression test "guards" the second expression:
+There's another idiom that is quite a bit less commonly authored manually, but which is used by JS minifiers frequently. <mark>The `&&` operator "selects" the second operand if and only if the first operand tests as truthy, and this usage is sometimes called the "guard operator" (also see "Short Circuited" in Chapter 5) -- the first expression test "guards" the second expression:</mark>

 ```js
 function foo() {